float3/float3.github.io/content/blog/post0.md

 updated = 2023-06-15
 +++

-# This post should be read in firefox.
-Chrome does not support MathML as of yet

 # THIS IS A WIP

 ░▒█░░▒█░▀█▀░▒█▀▀█░▒█░░▒█░▀█▀░▒█▀▀█░▒█░░▒█░▀█▀░▒█▀▀█░▒█░░▒█░▀█▀░▒█▀▀█░▒█░░▒█░▀█▀░▒█▀▀█░▒█░░▒█░▀█▀░▒█▀▀█░▒█░░▒█░▀█▀░▒█▀▀█░▒█░░▒█░▀█▀░▒█▀▀█░▒█░░▒█░▀█▀░▒█▀▀█░▒█░░▒█░▀█▀░▒█▀▀█░▒█░░▒█░▀█▀░▒█▀▀█
 ░▒█▒█▒█░▒█░░▒█▄▄█░▒█▒█▒█░▒█░░▒█▄▄█░▒█▒█▒█░▒█░░▒█▄▄█░▒█▒█▒█░▒█░░▒█▄▄█░▒█▒█▒█░▒█░░▒█▄▄█░▒█▒█▒█░▒█░░▒█▄▄█░▒█▒█▒█░▒█░░▒█▄▄█░▒█▒█▒█░▒█░░▒█▄▄█░▒█▒█▒█░▒█░░▒█▄▄█░▒█▒█▒█░▒█░░▒█▄▄█░▒█▒█▒█░▒█░░▒█▄▄█
 ░▒▀▄▀▄▀░▄█▄░▒█░░░░▒▀▄▀▄▀░▄█▄░▒█░░░░▒▀▄▀▄▀░▄█▄░▒█░░░░▒▀▄▀▄▀░▄█▄░▒█░░░░▒▀▄▀▄▀░▄█▄░▒█░░░░▒▀▄▀▄▀░▄█▄░▒█░░░░▒▀▄▀▄▀░▄█▄░▒█░░░░▒▀▄▀▄▀░▄█▄░▒█░░░░▒▀▄▀▄▀░▄█▄░▒█░░░░▒▀▄▀▄▀░▄█▄░▒█░░░░▒▀▄▀▄▀░▄█▄░▒█░░░

-# Recursive Just-Intonation: An unusable Tuning System or: a Frustrating Journey through tuning
+# Recursive Just-Intonation: An unusable Tuning System or a Frustrating Journey through tuning

-Disclaimer: the only music related qualification that I posses is "Junior Assistant Conductor"

 # 12TET: the current standard
 <!--https://github.com/ronkok/Temml -->